-These models add complexity to the mass distribution's angular structure, for example allowing azimuthal variations in the projected density that vary with radius.
+These models add complexity to the mass distribution's angular structure, e.g., allowing azimuthal variations in the projected density that vary with radius.
 In contrast, the BPL only adds freedom radially.
 This is evidence that it is missing complexity in the angular structure of lens mass models which creates false positives DM subhalo candidates.
-This is consistent with H22 and is discussed by \citet{Kochanek2021} in the context of measuring the Hubble Constant with strong lenses.
+This is consistent with H23 and is discussed by \citet{Kochanek2021} in the context of measuring the Hubble Constant with strong lenses.

-Out of these eight lenses, there are four cases where the PL with multipoles favoured a DM subhalo when the decomposed model does not, two where the opposite is true and two where they agree.
-The PL plus multipoles and decomposed mass models therefore do not provide consistent DM subhalo results, indicating that they add angular structure to the mass distribution in different ways.
-Performing the potential corrections analysis (see \cref{Genuine}) for these different mass models and comparing the results will facilitate progress, because the complexity included and omitted should be reflected in the potential corrections themselves.
+Of these four lenses, there are two where the PL with multipoles changed the DM inference and two where it was the decomposed mass model.
+The PL with multipoles and decomposed mass models therefore do not always give consistent DM subhalo results, because they add angular structure to the mass distribution in different ways.
+The fourth order multipole fitted in this work adds boxiness / diskiness to the mass distribution \citep{VanDeVyvere2022a}, whereas the decomposed mass model allows for mass twists and departures from a single axis-ratio \cite{Nightingale2019}.